aallam/openai-kotlin/README.md

     implementation "com.aallam.openai:openai-client:$kotlin_client_version"
 }
 ```
-Choose and add to your dependencies one of [Ktor's engines](https://ktor.io/docs/http-client-engines.html).
+2. Choose and add to your dependencies one of [Ktor's engines](https://ktor.io/docs/http-client-engines.html).

-> You can also use [openai-client-bom](openai-client-bom/README.md)
+> Alternatively, you can use [openai-client-bom](openai-client-bom/)

 ### Multiplaform
-In multiplatform projects, add openai client dependency to `common`, and choose an [engine](https://ktor.io/docs/http-client-engines.html) for each target.
+In multiplatform projects, add openai client dependency to `commonMain`, and choose an [engine](https://ktor.io/docs/http-client-engines.html) for each target.

 ## 💡 Getting Started